Everything you need to know about our product install, setup steps, configuration and usage of various features

 Advanced Outgoing MIDI settings

-In Outgoing MIDI settings section, you can adjust few options to fine tune the plug-in / application behavior.
+In Outgoing MIDI settings section, you can adjust few options to fine tune the Editor behavior.

 - Directly to Hardware [1] = Send all MIDI related command directly to hardware from the MIDI output port.